The number of elderly people worldwide is estimated to climb to 2.1 billion by the year 2050.

 Red bell pepper also contains carotenoids.
 Carotenoids are powerful antioxidants.
 They are pigments that give fruit and vegetables their bright red, orange, and yellow colors.
 Carotenoids have anti-inflammatory properties.
 They can help protect your skin from sun damage, pollution, stress, and other environmental toxins.

 Papaya is a superfood.
 This is because it has lots of antioxidants, vitamins, and minerals.
-These can all help improve skin elasticity and minimize the appearance of wrinkles and fine lines of the face.
+These can all help improve skin elasticity and minimize the appearance of forehead wrinkles and fine lines of the face.
 Papaya contains the following nutrients:

 Because of the antioxidant content of papaya, it can help to fight damage from free radicals.
 This helps to delay signs of aging.
 Papaya provides an enzyme called papain.
 This enzyme is one of nature’s best anti-inflammatories and has anti-aging benefits because of this.
 Consuming papaya can help your body to shed dead skin cells.
 This can give you youthful, glowing skin.